SolidLabResearch/Solid-Agent/documentation/ucp/README.md

     * The Acl Plugin changes the acl of `resource` so that the **End User** now has no access anymore to `resource`.
         * Now, the **End User** does not have access to the `resource` anymore

-These steps are also visualised in the following UML Sequence diagram:
+These steps are also visualised in the following UML sequence diagram:
 ![](./Solid-agent-UCP%20use%20case%20(high%20level%20UML).png)